 2. Protect Your Flooring

-Wet shoes are common this time of year, and you don’t want to take the risk of your floors becoming damaged and slippery because of melted snow.
-Consider investing in a few area rugs or runners you can place near the front and back doors so that everyone can wipe their shoes off as they come inside.
-Moreover, you may want to purchase a shoe rack that you can use exclusively during the winter.
-Everyone will have a spot for their snowy shoes, and you won’t have to worry about your favorite shoe rack being damaged by water.
+Wet shoes are common this time of year, and you don’t want to take the risk of damaging your floors with slippery melted snow.
+Consider investing in a few area rugs or runners you can place near the front and back doors so that guests can wipe their shoes off as they enter.

-We know that Kansas City homeowners love using their patios during the warmer months of the year, and we’re always a bit sad when it becomes too chilly to sit outside and enjoy the company of our friends and family.
-You’ve made a significant investment in your patio furniture, so make sure that it’s protected by purchasing a large tarp that will keep everything safe from the elements.
-You can also try storing cushions, pillows, and pads inside to ensure that nothing is damaged by snow and ice — just remember to put them back out when the weather warms up!
+Like countless other Americans, Kansas City homeowners take advantage of their patios during the warmer months of the year.
+Needless to say, we’re always a bit sad when it becomes too chilly to enjoy sitting outside.
+You’ve made a significant investment in your patio furniture, so make sure to protect it by purchasing a large tarp that will keep everything safe from harsh weather.

-If you use ceiling fans throughout your home, then make sure that they’re running clockwise during the winter.
-Hot air rises, and reversing the direction of your fan can help you push warm air down to the floor and make your home more comfortable.
-This tip is particularly useful if you have vaulted ceilings in your home, but anyone with a ceiling fan will benefit from reversing the direction of the blades.
+If there are ceiling fans throughout your home, then make sure that they’re running clockwise during the winter.
+Because hot air rises, reversing the direction of your fan can help push warm air down towards the floor and make the temperature more comfortable.

-We hope that these tips will help you keep your home warm, safe, and welcoming this winter.
-If you’re interested in learning more about window installations, or any of the other services we offer, then call us at 816-629-6270 or fill out the form below to get started!
+We hope that these winter maintenance tips will keep your home warm, secure, and welcoming throughout the winter months.
+If you’re interested in learning more about any of the exterior renovation services we offer, call us at 816-629-6270 or fill out our contact form to get started!